 Today, Naas is a political science major at UC Berkeley.
 About a year ago, she took her first training to be a domestic violence advocate and has been serving as a volunteer in her communities ever since.
 She has a special place in her heart for marginalized women— especially Muslim women.
 She is launching a new effort to create safe spaces for these survivors to share their stories and get help.

 “Talking about domestic violence and making people aware can help get rid of the stigmas we have around it,” she explains.
 “That way, if this is happening, you know you just need to tell someone that it’s happening.
 We need a community of people who will help— who know it’s not okay either.
 That attitude is not really there in the Muslim community or in most of the country, for that matter.”

-To learn more about Nour, visit her website.
-From there, you’ll be able to find her social media channels.
+To learn more about Nour, read her story.
 You can also get more of the context of her comments and some potential financial recovery solutions in the book.